typesense/typesense-website/docs-site/content/guide/migrating-from-algolia.md

 ### Key Features in Algolia, not in Typesense

-- Server-side stop-words (can be implemented [client-side](https://github.com/typesense/showcase-books-search/blob/b0b15dc88179566f85db21d2455c2d6c68668d5a/src/app.js#L186-L194))
 - Server-side AB-Testing (can be implemented [client-side](./ab-testing.md) using an AB-Testing framework and using different collections based on the bucket identifier for a user)
 - Out-of-the-box AI/ML Features
   - Dynamic Synonym Suggestion
-  - User-level personalization ([User-group level personalization](./personalization.md) can be implemented with Typesense)
-  - AI Re-Ranking
+  - Out-of-the-box event tracking
+  - Out-of-the-box user-level personalization (can be implemented by bringing the output of machine learning models into Typesense.
+Read more [here](./personalization.md#user-level-personalization))
-  - Recommendations ([Here's](recommendations.md) a guide on how to implement recommendations in Typesense using ML models and <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html`">Vector Search</RouterLink>).
+  - Out-of-the-box recommendations ([Here's](./recommendations.md) a guide on how to implement recommendations in Typesense using ML models and <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html`">Vector Search</RouterLink>).

 ### Key Features in Typesense, not in Algolia